by Belle Wu

 Qiu’s Squid Rice Noodles Soup

-Besides, there are tons of tasty food here, whether savory or sweet, waiting for your bites.
+Apart from the two mentioned above, there are tons of tasty food here, whether savory or sweet, waiting for your bites.

 Here are some tips for visitors: